AvaLicht/Latin101portfolio/translation4.md

 7. it's dative and singular so it is acting as the indirect object
 8. to mean and

-He could not capture Troy in ten years with Achivi, so Epeus made a surprisingly large wooden horse.
+He could not capture Troy in ten years with the greeks, so Epeus made a surprisingly large wooden horse.
 For this, those gathered are Menelaus, Ulixes, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus.
 On the horse they wrote, “the greeks give a gift to Minerva” translated at camp.
 When the Trojans saw it, they judged that the enemy had gone away; Priamus